konstellation-io/website/content/en/docs/KRE/user/10_Intro/_index.md

 A published version will expose an entrypoint through GRPC and an ingress, it will be hosted in an IP address.
 So external users can make use of this endpoint to send requests.
-Only one version can be published at a time in a KRE cluster.
+Only one version can be published at a time in a KAI Server cluster.